chrokh/toow-old/_sources/chapters/static-methods.md

 :label: ex:static-methods-leet
 ```
 Create a static class called `LeetCipher` and let it contain two static methods called `EncodeString` and `EncodeChar`.
-These methods should essentially contain the code that wrote in {numref}`ex:methods-leet`.
+These methods should essentially contain the code that we wrote in {numref}`ex:methods-leet`.
 In other words, the static methods should implement the leet language and be able to convert strings and individual characters.
 Your static methods should behave according to the usage example below.